Cherry Valley Township, Ohio: Geography

-No municipalities are located in Cherry Valley Township.
+The unincorporated community of Cherry Valley is located within the center of the township.

+Major highways

 Name and history

 It is the only Cherry Valley Township statewide.

 It was first settled in 1818 by former New York resident Nathaniel Hubbard.

 Cherry Valley Township was named for the abundant cherry trees growing along a stream.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
 Currently, the board is composed of chairman Mark Savel and members Robert Gale and Jeff Smith.